-The application form for general registration as a Aboriginal and Torres Strait Islander health practitioner is available to download.
+Online applications for general registration as an Aboriginal and Torres Strait Islander Health Practitioner are available to:

 See the National Board’s FAQ for further information on:

-or the National Board fee schedule for more information on application fees and registration fees.
+The National Board fee schedule has more information on application fees and registration fees.

 If you do not renew your general or non-practising registration by 30 November each year, or within the following one month late period, your registration will lapse in accordance with the National Law and your name will be removed from the national register of practitioners.